-Registration, Paying and

-described herein.
-For additional information, see the section entitled "BASIC DOCUMENTATION - Book Entry System"

-Agent").
-Also see the section entitled "MISCELLANEOUS -Financial Professionals".

-compliance with certain tax covenants of the County (i) interest on the Bonds will be excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as an item of tax preference in calculating the alternative minimum tax imposed on individuals under the Code.
-For an explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "Tax Matters" herein.
+Agent".
+Also see the section entitled "SECURITIES OFFERED -Verification Agent". described herein.
+For additional information, see the section entitled "BASIC DOCUMENTATION - Book Entry System" tax purposes.
+For a more detailed explanation of certain tax consequences under federal law which may result from the ownership of the Bonds, see the discussion under the heading "LEGAL MATTERS - Tax Matters" herein.
 Under existing law, the Bonds and the income therefrom will be exempt from all state, county and municipal taxation in the State of Tennessee, except Tennessee franchise and excise taxes.
 (See "Tax Matters" herein).
-See also "APPENDIX A: Form of Legal Opinion included herein.

-.The Bonds are being issued in full compliance with Sections 9-21-101 et seq., Tennessee Code Annotated, as supplemented and revised.
+(See "Tax Matters" herein).
+See also "APPENDIX A: Proposed Form of Legal Opinion included herein. seq., Tennessee Code Annotated, as supplemented and revised.
 The Bonds will be issued with CUSIP numbers through the facilities of The Depository Trust Company, New York, New York.
 See the section entitled "SECURITIES OFFERED - Authority and Purpose" for more information.

-Commission as amended (the "Rule"), the County will provide the Municipal Securities Rulemaking Board ("MSRB") through the operation of the Electronic Municipal Market Access system ("EMMA") and the State information depository ("SID"), if any, annual financial statements and other pertinent credit or event information, including the Annual Financial Reports, see the section entitled "MISCELLANEOUS - Continuing Disclosure"

-within the meaning of Rule 15c2-12(b)(5) of the SEC (the "Rule") as of the date which appears on the cover except for information allowed to be omitted pursuant to the Rule.
-For more information concerning the County or the "Preliminary Official Statement", contact the Honorable Randy Porter, County Mayor, Putnam County Courthouse - Room 8, 300 East Spring Street, Cookeville, Tennessee 38501, Telephone: 931-526-2161 or the Municipal Advisor, Raymond James & Associates, Inc., One Burton Hills Blvd. - Suite 225, Nashville, Tennessee 37215, Telephone: 615-665-6920 or 800-764-1002.
+Disclosure In accordance with Rule 15c2-12 of the Securities and Exchange Commission as amended (the "Rule"), the County will provide the Municipal Securities Rulemaking Board ("MSRB") through the operation of the Electronic Municipal Market Access system ("EMMA") and the State information depository ("SID"), if any, annual financial statements and other pertinent credit or event information, including the Annual Financial Reports, see the section entitled "MISCELLANEOUS - Continuing Disclosure" within the meaning of Rule 15c2-12(b)(5) of the SEC (the "Rule") as of the date which appears on the cover except for information allowed to be omitted pursuant to the Rule.
+For more information concerning the County or the "Preliminary Official Statement", contact the Honorable Randy Porter, County Mayor, Putnam County Courthouse - Room 8, 300 East Spring Street, Cookeville, Tennessee 38501, Telephone: 931-526-2161 or the Municipal Advisor, Raymond James & Associates, Inc., One Burton Hills Blvd. - Suite 225, Nashville, Tennessee 37215, Telephone: 615-665-

-General.....
+6920 or 800-764-1002.

-\$5,480,000 PUTNAM COUNTY, TENNESSEE General Obligation Refunding Bonds, Series 2020
+PUTNAM COUNTY, TENNESSEE

+General Obligation School Refunding Bonds, Series 2020 (Federally Taxable)